Breaking Barriers: How We Make Websites Accessible – Part 1

 Here is what we do to implement the Motion Actuation guideline:

-NOTE In most cases, this guideline relates to applications.
+In most cases, this guideline relates to applications.
 A prime example would be Google Maps, which typically uses a two-finger gesture for zooming.
 However, for users with certain disabilities, the platform also provides plus and minus buttons to facilitate zooming in and out.

 The WCAG recommendation 3.1.1 advises that the primary language of each web page should be programmatically defined.